William Wells (soldier): Apekonit of the Miami

-Wells was born at Jacob's Creek, Pennsylvania, in 1770.
+Wells was born at Jacobs Creek, Pennsylvania, in about 1770.
 He was the son of Samuel Wells, a captain in the Virginia militia during the American Revolutionary War.
-The family moved to Louisville, Kentucky, in 1779 and settled on Beargrass Creek when William was nine and, shortly after, his mother died.
-After Miami warriors ambushed settlers evacuating Squire Boone's station in 1782, Wells' father was killed in a second ambush the following day, and young Wells went to live with the family of William Pope.
-Two years later in 1784, he and three other boys were taken captive by an Eel River Miami and Delaware raiding party and taken to Indiana.
+The family moved to Louisville, Kentucky, in 1779 and settled on Beargrass Creek when William was nine.
+Shortly after, his mother died.
+In 1782, a group of Miami warriors ambushed settlers who were evacuating Squire Boone's Station; Wells' father was killed in a second ambush the following day.
+Young Wells then went to live with the family of William Pope.
+Two years later, in 1784, he and three other boys were captured by an Eel River Miami and Delaware raiding party and taken to a location in what is now Indiana.
 Wells was 13 years old at the time.

-Wells was adopted by a chief named Gaviahate ("Porcupine"), and raised in the village of Kenapakomoko (Snakefish Town) on the Eel River, six miles north from Logansport in northern Indiana.
-His Miami name was "Apekonit" (carrot), perhaps in reference to his red hair.
-He seems to have adapted to Miami life quite well and accompanied war parties – perhaps even serving to decoy flatboats along the Ohio River.
+Wells was adopted by a chief named Gaviahate ("Porcupine") and raised in the village of Kenapakomoko (Snakefish Town) on the Eel River, six miles north of present-day Logansport, Indiana.
+Wells' Miami name was "Apekonit" (carrot), possibly in reference to his red hair.
+He seems to have adapted well to Miami life and even accompanied war parties.
+He may also have been involved in decoying flatboats along the Ohio River.

 Wells was located and visited by his brother Cary around 1788 or 1789.
 He visited his family in Louisville but remained with the Miami, perhaps because he had married a Wea woman and had a child.
-His wife and daughter were later captured in a raid by General James Wilkinson in 1791 and taken to Cincinnati.
-Meanwhile, under the command of the great Miami war chief Little Turtle, Wells led a group of Miami sharpshooters at St. Clair's defeat in 1791, the biggest victory the Native Americans ever won against the U. S. Army.
-The next year, in an effort to free the Indians held hostage, Wells returned to Louisville.
-In Louisville his brother Sam encouraged him to travel to Cincinnati to meet with Rufus Putnam, who hired Wells to help him make a treaty with the Native Americans in Vincennes, where the hostages were freed.
-Putnam then hired Wells to spy on the confederated Indian councils in 1792 and 1793 along the Maumee River in northwest Ohio.
+In 1791, his wife and daughter were captured in a raid by General James Wilkinson and taken to Cincinnati.
+Meanwhile, under the command of the great Miami war chief Little Turtle, Wells led a group of Miami sharpshooters at St. Clair's defeat in 1791, which marked Native Americans' biggest victory against the U. S. Army.
+The following year, Wells returned to Louisville.
+While in Louisville, his brother Sam encouraged him to travel to Cincinnati to meet with Rufus Putnam.
+Putnam then hired Wells to assist in negotiating a treaty with the Native Americans in Vincennes who were holding hostages.
+The negotiations ultimately led to the release of the captives.
+Putnam also hired Wells to spy on the confederated Indian councils in 1792 and 1793 along the Maumee River in northwest Ohio.

 While his first wife was held captive in Cincinnati, Wells married Little Turtle's daughter Wanagapeth ("Sweet Breeze"), with whom he had four children.
 The children of Wells and Wanagapeth were Anne, wife of Dr. William Turner of Fort Wayne; Mary, wife of James Wolcott; Rebecca, wife of James Hackley of Fort Wayne; Jane Turner, wife of John H. Griggs; and William Wayne Wells, a graduate of the United States Military Academy at West Point.